ntavares/xolphin-cli/README.md

 # Xolphin CLI

-This is a CLI tool to request certificates.
-You can use this tools any machine that reaches Xolphin API endpoints.
+This is a CLI tool to request certificates from [Xolphin.com](https://www.xolphin.com/).
+You can use this tool any machine that reaches [Xolphin API](https://api.xolphin.com/) endpoints.

 Before proceeding, you'll have to:
 * Place a file credentials.secret with your Xolphin customer credentials, in the format username:password